SystemCraftsman/strimzi-kafka-cli/README.md

 brew install strimzi-kafka-cli
 ```

-> Installing the CLI by using Homebrew already uses a virtual environment, so you don;t have to worry about your main Python environment.
+> Installing the CLI by using Homebrew already uses a virtual environment, so you don't have to worry about your main Python environment.

 Project requires: Python >=3.7